turip/django-elasticache/README.rst

 The ``IGNORE_CLUSTER_ERRORS`` option is useful when ``LOCATION`` doesn't have support for ``config get cluster``.
 When set to ``True``, and ``config get cluster`` fails, it returns a list of a single node with the same endpoint supplied to ``LOCATION``.

+The ``CALL_RETRY_COUNT`` option is useful if you want the library to compensate for exceptions returned by pylibmc.
+In case a cache goes into failed or dead state pylibmc will raise an exception to notify about the state change.
+If you set the ``CALL_RETRY_COUNT`` to at last 3 the system should be able to compensate for a state transition of Working -> Failed -> Dead without the application noticing it.

 Django-elasticache changes default pylibmc params to increase performance.